jcmf/imbroglio/README.md

 a tool for making browser-based interactive fiction

+## Is this even a real thing?

+No!
+I haven't even properly started working on it yet, beyond this manifesto-thing.
+I'll try to remember to update this bit once I do, though!

-## Hold on!
-What is this "interactive fiction" of which you speak?
+## Slow down!
+What even is this "interactive fiction" of which you speak?

 Like, in general?
 That's just a fancy name people use for text adventure games for your computer, where you read a description of